Valeria Paslar (She/Her)

 Biochemistry Undergraduate, The University of Leeds

 Hello!
-I'm Fraser, a first-year biochemistry student at the University of Leeds.
+I'm Fraser, a second-year biochemistry student at the University of Leeds.
 My main passion is biochemistry, but my interests extend across science and philosophy.
 I am ever-curious and love to learn and debate with my friends.
 The research project I will be embarking on this summer is titled: "Reimagining Electrophysiology Teaching for Neuroscience Undergraduates through a Design-Thinking Approach."
 I chose this project because I understand the importance of proper education in understanding and advancing science.
 The ineffectual education of complex scientific themes, like the brain, leads to misconceptions among the scientific community and the wider public.
 This can inhibit the advancements of science and impair related practices, such as the care of individuals suffering from neurodegenerative diseases.
 In my free time, I love playing sports.
 My favourites include rugby, football and tennis, but I am always eager to try something new.
 I also enjoy listening to music, doing resistance training at the gym, playing my bass guitar, and being in nature.
 Feel free to drop me a message or email me at zrwh2552@leeds.ac.uk to discuss research, university, or just to say hi. :)

 Katya Keyzerova